 Or, do you turn to a valued colleague or sector counterpart before even committing to registration?
 You may coordinate schedules so that you meet up for dinner on arrival, and then a bit of sightseeing or shopping between business sessions.
 Or perhaps you review the conference agenda from your respective offices to decide which sessions you’ll attend together, and save seats for one another for lunches and coffee breaks.

-However, we also seek some balance between nurturing existing networks and also growing them.
-We make a point of consciously seeking out new faces and ideas at conferences.
-For the most part, we attend different concurrent sessions.
-Then, post-conference, we bring one another up to speed on insights gained, and add extra value to our separate investments of time (and registration fees!).
-While it’s a treat to catch up and spend time together, this is not done at the expense of meeting new people or expanding our respective circles.
+However, we also sought some balance between nurturing existing networks and also growing them.
+We made a point of consciously seeking out new faces and ideas at conferences.
+For the most part, we attended different concurrent sessions.
+Then, post-conference, we would bring one another up to speed on insights gained, and add extra value to our separate investments of time (and registration fees!).
+While it’s a treat to catch up and spend time together, we didn’t do so at the expense of meeting new people or expanding our respective circles.

 Think about it: without opening yourself up to exposure to new people, or a better understanding of people you bump into infrequently, you’re restricting your opportunities for professional growth.
 Treat conferences as investments in your network, and then nurture that network.

 I know a couple of associations that open each conference with educational versions of speed dating.
-I’ve been honoured to serve as a “table facilitator” at speed mentoring sessions designed to welcome first-time conference attendees.
+I’ve served at such events as a “table facilitator” during speed mentoring sessions designed to welcome first-time conference attendees.
 Newbies get even more professional development and meet other first time attendees, and the speed mentoring facilitators consistently go out of their way to ensure people know they’re welcomed.

 Once you’re there, don’t wait for others to approach you.
 You don’t want to be a bull in a china shop, but be prepared to listen to those around you, ask questions and contribute to conversations.